-In 2018, the total raised by successful tabletop campaigns on Kickstarter was $165 million.
+In 2018, the total raised by successful board game Kickstarter campaigns on Kickstarter was $165 million.
 This number is also an all-time high for the Kickstarter platform.

-With 3,301 successful campaigns (up 9% from 2017 numbers) that raised an average funding of ~$70K, it’s safe to say that Kickstarter is fast-becoming the go-to arena to launch a tabletop game.
+3,301 successful campaigns (up 9% from 2017 numbers) raised average funding of ~$70K.
+Tt’s safe to say that Kickstarter is fast-becoming the go-to arena to launch a tabletop game.

 In this article, we’ll explore what you can do to be successful in your own board game launch.

-1. Network with other game creators who launch on crowdfunding
+1. Network with other board game creators who launch on Kickstarter or crowdfunding

 There are a lot of board games that launch on Kickstarter.
 Truth is, board games are actually the largest category on the Kickstarter platform.